ovijitM/Banking-system-with_php_sql/README.md

-# Echo Bank and Admin Database Management System
+# Echo Bank Database Management System

 This project is a comprehensive database management system for a fictional bank, Echo Bank, and its administrative counterpart.
 The system handles various banking functionalities for customers, banks, and administrators, including account management, transactions, loan processing, and complaints.